karlidean/datafun-03-analytics/README.md

 ## Processing the `.csv` Fiile
 1. Implemented the example processing script from the example processing repo.
 2. Modified the script to use the fetched data file `2019_NCAA_Womens_Volleyball.csv` and find the percentage of times the home team won during the 2019 NCAA Women's Volleyball Season.
-3. This processing script analyzed the `.csv` , counted the number of Central Region sales, and wrote a file called `home_court_advantage.txt` and put it in a folder called `karlidean_processed`
+3. This processing script analyzed the `.csv` , analyzed the percentage of times the home team won, and wrote a file called `home_court_advantage.txt` and put it in a folder called `karlidean_processed`
+4. Add - Commit - Push

+## Processing the `.json` Fiile
+1. Implemented the example processing script from the example processing repo.
+2. Modified the script to use the fetched data file `stars.json` and understand the different spectral groupings for stars, counting up which stars used what spectral grouping notation.
+3. This processing script analyzed the `.json` , counted stars by their spectral grouping, and wrote a file called `stars_by_spectral_group.txt` and put it in a folder called `karlidean_processed`
 4. Add - Commit - Push